Here’s how Hall will conduct 2018 induction … without T.O.

 And that excludes Owens.

 Instead of showing up at Canton, T.O. intends to make his acceptance speech at his alma mater, the University of Tennessee at Chattanooga.
-And, yes, he will precede the Hall by making it in the afternoon — or hours before the rest of the Class of ceremony in Canton.
+And, yes, he will precede the Hall by making it in the afternoon — or hours before the Class of 2018 ceremony in Canton.

 But this just in: The Class of 2018 is not about Terrell Owens.
 It’s about all eight inductees, including former Green Bay star Jerry Kramer, who waited 45 years to reach Canton.
 And Owens cannot … and will not … spoil or overshadow their party.